 Besides looking amazing, he hopes the book displays will get students excited to talk about reading.
 “We converse with our students about books all the time, so we hope that these murals help to expand the conversation beyond the classroom,” Buck told us.
 “Having students walk by and say, ‘Hey, I read that book!’ or ‘That book looks interesting.
 Where can I get a copy?’ could continue to spread what we’ve been working on for the past few years now: falling in love with reading.”

 “Any promotion of reading is good,” he adds.
 “However, I’d encourage schools to ensure that they expand their commitment to reading beyond the hallways.
 Students will read when we allow them opportunities to choose great books.
 I got sick of knowing my students fake read, so, after reading Penny Kittle, Kelly Gallagher and Nancie Atwell, we decided to create a reading program that empowered students to make reading choices and enhance their skills through developing reading volume and stamina.”

-Mundelein High School chose six classic novels to grace its walls, including Fredrik Backman’s Bear Town, Kazuo Ishiguro’s Never Let Me Go, Christopher McDougall’s Born to Run, Lesléa Newman’s October Mourning, Emily Brontë’s Wuthering Heights and Jason Reynolds and Brendan Kiely’s All American Boys.
+Mundelein High School chose six classic novels for its book cover hallways, including Fredrik Backman’s Bear Town, Kazuo Ishiguro’s Never Let Me Go, Christopher McDougall’s Born to Run, Lesléa Newman’s October Mourning, Emily Brontë’s Wuthering Heights and Jason Reynolds and Brendan Kiely’s All American Boys.
 “The books in my doorway are two of my favorites,” he continues.
 “Born to Run transformed my mind and body.
 All American Boys challenged my point of view about important social issues.
 Both these books frequently make their ways in and out of students’ hands.”

 And the students are definitely paying attention.
 “I think our students are used to their teachers being book fanatics, but I’ve noticed the glances and comments from students as they come down the hall and enter our classrooms,” says Buck.